wenijinew/eu.tmux/README.md

 ### Color Identity

 Color identity plays the place holder role.
-When dynmamic theme is generated, all color identities are replaced with concrete color HEX codes.
+When dynamic theme is generated, all color identities are replaced with concrete color HEX codes.

 Value of each color identity follows the format `C_[base color index]_[light color index]`. _Base color_ index starts from `1` and _light color_ index starts from `0` (lightest).
 So, by default, the color identities are from `C_1_0` to `C_6_5`.
 Note, here, _base color_ in _base color index_ should be understood as group of the colors rather than the concrete color HEX codes which are all from _light color_ which includes both _base color_ and _light color_.
 (A bit confusing but I need more time to think about the better names to easily distinguish them.)